Looking for the Best Real Estate Agents in San Francisco?

 San Francisco's median home price stands at $1,316,667 as of February 2026, up 4.0% year-over-year.
 Single-family homes are surging at +16.2% YoY while condos are rising modestly at +2.8%.
 With homes selling in just 14 days on average and inventory down 40% year-over-year, the market strongly favors sellers who work with the right agent—and understand the true cost of their representation.

-Whether you're looking at San Francisco's top traditional agents or exploring alternative models like LOQOL's flat-fee approach, this guide compares your options and shows you exactly what you'll pay.
+Whether you're looking at San Francisco's top traditional agents or exploring modern full-service options like Loqol, this guide compares your options and shows you how to maximize your net proceeds.

 Top Real Estate Agents & Brokerages in San Francisco